Outpatient Treatment Center + Recovery Residence

 Clinical Director and Community of Practice Leader

 Dr. Rebecca Udell received her Bachelor’s degree in Psychology from USC, her M.A. in Psychology from Antioch University and a Ph.D. from Pacifica Graduate Institute.
-She brings extensive experience working with college students to The Haven at College, working previously as a psychotherapist at Loyola Marymount University and Pepperdine University, where she provided crisis intervention, cognitive behavioral therapy and AOD counseling.
+She brings extensive experience working with college students to The Haven at College, working previously as a psychotherapist at Loyola Marymount University and Pepperdine University, where she provided crisis intervention, cognitive behavioral therapy and alcohol and drug counseling.
 Currently an Adjunct Professor at her alma mater, Pacifica Graduate Institute, Rebecca is a member of CAMFT, AMFT, GPALA, NAMI, and IITAP.

 KIMBERLY BROWN, MD